-Reverse vending machines are a key part of container deposit systems, which see 70% to almost 100% of all drink containers returned for recycling.
-No other waste collection system comes even close to beating it!
+Reverse vending machines are a key part of deposit return systems, which see 70% to almost 100% of all drink containers returned for recycling.
+No other waste collection system comes close to these return levels.
 TOMRA’s reverse vending machines receive more than 40 billion used containers every year for recycling in a closed loop.

 Reverse vending machines benefit the environment, end users and the sites collecting bottles and cans for recycling.

 Better for the environment:

-- Separate beverage containers by material type (PET, glass, aluminium).
+- Separate beverage containers by material type (PET, glass, aluminum).

 - Ensure clean, quality materials that can be used again and again to make new containers.
 At TOMRA, we call this Clean Loop Recycling.

-- Reduce need for raw materials in making more containers, and need for landfills.
+- Reduce need for raw materials in making more containers,.

-- Keep litter and waste out of groundwater, oceans and streets.
+- Keep litter and waste out of landfills, streets and oceans.